DanielLMcGuire/OpenEmojiDisplay/README.md

-# EmojiDisplay
+# Open-EmojiDisplay

 EmojiDisplay is a Chrome extension, which replaces text versions of the emojis into images (for operating systems that do not automatically support this feature).

+## The original is kept [Here](https://github.com/ranjotsingh/EmojiDisplay).
+### This project will be kept in support as "Open-EmojiDisplay" by me.

 e.g. Special characters 😀, 😁, 😂, 😃, etc. are replaced with graphics of Apple Emojis.

 ## Installation
-You can download the Google Chrome extension [here](https://chrome.google.com/webstore/detail/emojidisplay/doomojimaojclkcipjldpmdbiedgaoop).
+You can download the Google Chrome extension [here (Link BROKEN)](https://chrome.google.com/webstore/detail/emojidisplay/doomojimaojclkcipjldpmdbiedgaoop).

-Note: The latest version is only available on this repository and is yet to be pushed to the Chrome Web Store.

 ## Credits
+- ranjotsingh
 - Apple
 - Emojipedia